oryfikry/oryfikry/README.md

 Hola, I'm Irfan Fikri! 👋

 - 🔭 I’m currently working as web developer on one of the biggest steel making in indonesia
-- 🌱 I’m currently learning Web & Flutter
+- 🌱 I’m currently learning React Js & Node Js environment
 - 👯 I’m looking to collaborate on live
 - 🤔 I’m not looking for the job now
 - 💬 Ask me about something